rajabulloh014/Kaorios-Toolbox/Toolbox-docs/V2.0.3+/Disable_Secure_Flag.md

 ```

 **Add +1 to the Registers number, and replace vX with the new register.**
+For example: registers 7 -> registers 8 and vX = v3
 **In some ROMs, this method may not find the blocking code, so it can be skipped.**